Address: Cothill, Near Abingdon, Oxon OX13 6JL

 Email: [email protected]

-School Visits: Individual visits can be made throughout the year by contacting the school secretary Jane.
+School Visits: Visits can be arranged by contacting the Registrar.

 Pupils are prepared for Common Entrance or scholarships at 13+.
-Cothill has a tradition of innovation in academic study: the boys spend a term at the school’s very own château in France, while General Studies gives the boys a broader perspective on current affairs, philosophy and life skills.
+Cothill has a tradition of innovation in academic study: the boys spend a term at the school’s very own château in France.
+Annual Theme Weeks provide the boys with popular deeper learning opportunities – last year’s STEM week was inspirational.

 Games & The Arts